Professional Engineering and Land Surveying

 Licensed professional engineers and land surveyors work in a world of evolving technology, increased consumer expectations and other emerging issues.
 Practice in this changing environment requires ongoing development of knowledge and skills.
 It is critical that licensees remain current with changes and developments in the profession to render quality services and to ensure public protection.
 The Office of the Professions is committed to helping professionals stay up-to-date and informed throughout their professional lives.

 - What is the difference between "licensure" and "registration"?

 When an individual successfully completes the licensure requirements they are awarded a professional license.
 The license is valid for life unless it is revoked or surrendered.

-Professional engineers and land surveyors in New York must register with the State Education Department every three years to practice their profession.
+In accordance with Education Law Section 6502, professional engineers and land surveyors in New York must register with the State Education Department every three years to practice their profession.

 - Who is required to take continuing education

 Every New York State licensed and registered professional engineer and land surveyor must complete continuing education unless you satisfy the requirements of the public sector exemption outlined in question 4 or are newly licensed as outlined in question 6 or 7.
 Professional engineers will be required to complete 36 hours of continuing education during each three-year registration period.
 Land surveyors will be required to complete 24 hours of continuing education during each three-year registration period.
 Each licensee must take continuing education in appropriate subject areas offered by approved sponsors.